AguaClara/Textbook/Sedimentation/Sed_Intro.rst

 3) How fast must the particle fall?

 We know that for a particle to fall to the bottom successfully, it needs to fall fast enough that it can reach the bottom before the water that is carrying it leaves the reactor.
 Water is carrying the particle across the reactor at the horizontal velocity speed, :math:`v_H`.
 Gravity is causing the particle to settle at its terminal velocity, :math:`v_t`.
 In order to reach the bottom, that settling velocity needs to be the capture velocity, :math:`v_c`, to ensure that the particle will reach the bottom of the reactor.
-We can see the critical path of the particle in the following figure.
+We can see the critical path of the particle in :numref:`figure_horizontal_flow_tank_capture`.

 .. _figure_horizontal_flow_tank_capture: